bchugg/bchugg.github.io/_research_notes/stein.md

 # 1. Stein's Lemma

 [Stein's lemma](https://en.wikipedia.org/wiki/Stein%27s_lemma) provides a nice way to evaluate the degrees of freedom of an estimator.
-It says that instead of evaluating the covariance, we can actually just take partial derivates of our estimator.
+It says that instead of evaluating the covariance, we can actually just take partial derivatives of our estimator.
 That is,

 $$\frac{1}{\sigma^2}\sum_{i=1}^n \Cov(y_i,\hmu_i) = \sum_{i=1}^n\E\frac{\partial \hmu_i}{\partial x_i}(X).$$